|

 Los Angeles, Leica Cameras, Fuji Film, Kodak and Polaroid.
 Two years

-later Eric’s magazine was sold onto another publisher who rebranded it into its own style, unfortunately dropping the aspect
+later Eric's magazine was sold to a publisher who rebranded it.
+This

 1995 - 1996

-Awards Scheme asked Eric Howard to help organise a charity
+Edinburgh Awards Scheme commissioned Eric to help organise a charity

-photographic auction at Coutts Bank in The Strand, London, where he
+photographic auction at Coutts Bank in The Strand, London.
+He

 won the prestigious